 - The Minister forTreaty of Waitangi Negotiations makes the final decision

 - If agreed, the names are included in Treaty claim settlement legislation

 - The new or changed official names are published in the New Zealand Gazette, newspapers and the New Zealand Gazetteer to make them official names.

 Access the New Zealand Gazetter

-Treaty claim settlement names are not publicly notified.
+The public is not consulted on Treaty settlement name proposals.
 However, when a Settlement Bill is processed through Parliament the public has an opportunity to make their views known at the Select Committee stage.

 What place names can be included in settlements?

 The name of any geographic feature or place can be included as part of a Treaty settlement.
 However, as place names are part of cultural redress, they are usually limited to areas of special significance to the claimants.

 The types of features and places included in Treaty settlements include: natural features such as a mountain, peak, valley, river, stream, lake, glacier or ice feature (including man made features of the same type), an undersea feature, as well as an historic site, area or similar place.
 However, the names of populated places (towns, cities) must generally go through the NZGB’s full statutory process which includes public consultation.

 Once official, a Treaty settlement name, can only be altered in the future with the written consent of the relevant Treaty settlement group.